Hong Kong considers two-week quarantine for flight crew - SCMP | Business

-Hong Kong's flag carrier Cathay Pacific Airways and the government did not immediately respond to Reuters requests for comment on the potential mandate.
+Hong Kong's flag carrier Cathay Pacific Airways did not immediately respond to Reuters' request for comment.
 Hong Kong's leader Carrie Lam said earlier this week that social distancing measures set to expire this week would be extended to contain infections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)